-- B. A. Any use which is permitted or permissible as a conditional use in the underlying future land use designation any zoning district (except IW and IH) may be included in a PUD.
-PUDs on land located within an approved sector plan or development of regional impact (DRI) are subject to the requirements of a Detailed Specific Area Plan (DSAP) or DRI development order, and may be subject to additional provisions within the Nassau County Comprehensive Plan. - C. Cluster development, patio lot and/or zero lot line development may be included in a PUD. - A. B. Residential development within a DRI, PUD or otherwise established by a development order issued prior to the adoption of this amendment to the zoning code shall be limited to the number of dwelling units approved in the DRI or development order.
+- A. Any use which is permitted or permissible as a conditional use in the underlying future land use designation may be included in a PUD.
+PUDs on land located within an approved sector plan or development of regional impact (DRI) are subject to the requirements of a Detailed Specific Area Plan (DSAP) or DRI development order, and may be subject to additional provisions within the Nassau County Comprehensive Plan. - B. Residential development within a DRI, PUD or otherwise established by a development order issued prior to the adoption of this amendment to the zoning code shall be limited to the number of dwelling units approved in the DRI or development order.